OiBoii/Interactive-Lab-Hub/Project/readme.md

 The reason I chode to work on this project is simple.
 I was more inThis is an **Interactive** Device design class - I took circuits classes before and have done my fair share of microcontroller programming projects, but it was all done with breadboard .
 I was more interested in creating a good design rather than a complicated circuit and complex code.
 I did a large portion of the research on understanding the funcitons of a MIDI controller and its different compononent.
 The bulk of this project was understanding the design process of a product that is intuitive to use.

 ## INTERESTING KEY LEARNINGS
-That engineers take a lot of things for granted when it comes to design.
-We often blame ourselves when we can't seem to figure our how to use certain devices.
-However in reality - it's probably the designer's fault.
+The main point that occured to me is that engineers take a lot of things for granted when it comes to design. people often blame themselves for not understanding how to use technology.
+However, it's far more likely that the engineers who designed that technology just dont understand people's needs.
+In other words, it's probably the designer's fault that you can't understand how to turn on the TV or use microwave at places that aren't your home.
 Which was a very eye openeing concept for me.
 My first few physical prototypes of the device (NOT the circuit - the enclosure), were fairly simple, but also not informative enough.
 Most prototypes were recorded, and notes were taken to document how organically the process came through at together at the end.

-I didn't consider the travel distance between the buttons I didn't realize that putting an *ON/OFF* button on the device would be *confusing* to people since the device coud only work when it's *plugged to a computer directly*.
+* I didn't consider the travel distance between the buttons
+* I didn't realize that putting an ON/OFF button on the device would be confusing to people since the device coud only work when it's plugged to a computer directly.
 In reality when I put a push button for on and off pthe two people that i tested said they percieved the usb port as something that is used to insert content or store data on the device rather than power it.

-I made the device way too tall and top heavy (since most of the component are buttons they were mounted at the top).
+* I made the device way too tall and top heavy (since most of the component are buttons they were mounted at the top).
-I did not realize that by mounting things on the bottom and the top of the device I wont be able to
+* I did not realize that by mounting things on the bottom and the top of the device I wont be able to open it up after putting it together - never use glue!
+* On that note - NEVER USE GLUE unless youre in pretty early stages of prototyping and material isn't expensive, and or it's absolutely necessarry.
+I honestly didn't realize my dislike of for glue until I had to do something a little more complicated than sticking two papers together.
+* The worst thing you can do is buying really cheap materials to work with - down to the wire quality.

+But i'll get to all of that later.

 ## FULL DISCLOSURE
 There are many implementations and DIY guides out there explaining in detail how to make your own midi controller.
 So some of the content here is obtained from different sources on the web.
 However, the main person to help me iterate through the design process was a friendly Youtube channel owner that made some tutorials about how to make midi controllers.
 He specifically asked me NOT to link his channel because he is not interested in starting to get messages from people on a regular basis.
 To qupte his words - " I am always happy to help when people ask for my advice, however, I would'nt want to publically volunteer this information so to not get overwhelemd with every little question someone might have, if that makes sense?
 If you do post these anywhere, please DO NOT link my channel!
-You can just say - "Thank you nerDIYmusic" and I'll know what that means. so here it is - **Thank you for the help NerDIYMusician** for your help with the enclosure design and code - it was fun!
+You can just say - "Thank you nerDIYmusic" and I'll know what that means. so here it is - Thank you for the help **NerDIYMusician** for your tips with the enclosure design and code - it was fun!

 ### DIAGRAM
 <img src="diagram.jpg" width=500px>